 Read more about all of the Nursing Home Costs.

-How can you pay the Refundable Accommodation Deposit be paid
+How can you pay the Refundable Accommodation Deposit?

-The RAD needs to be agreed before entering permanent care.
+The payment of the RAD needs to organised before entering permanent care.
 There are options on how to figure out how to pay it, depending on your individual financial circumstances.
-It’s very important to understand you options for paying for the RAD upfront.
+It’s very important to understand your options for paying for the RAD upfront.
 Once it’s agreed, you won’t be able to change.